akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 operating software solutions.
-Additionally, we practice a simple software development lifecycle (SDLC), Scrum, and we employ structural code scanning tools within the practice of a secure development lifecycle (SecDLC).
+Additionally, we practice a simple software development lifecycle (SDLC), Scrum, and we employ structural code scanning tools within the practice of a secure development lifecycle (DevSecOps).
 We expect you to align your proposal, processes and work-products with this DHSS standard technical services platform.

 DHSS IT operates a leading application lifecycle management (ALM)